bonattt/BillVersusTheCity/src/Bill versus The City/Design/Writing/Scenes.md

 ### Part Two ###
 The city

-[Hub-World] Bill and Tom are meeting with the Lawyer
+[Hub-World] Bill and Dave are meeting with the Lawyer

 [Mission] Grocery store attack
     - "with all this legal stuff and gang stuff, I haven't have time to cook"